skylineos/clsp-videojs-plugin/README.md

 ### Webpack

-When using with Webpack, you will need to register the global videojs in your `webpack.config.js` file:
+When using with Webpack, you will need to register the global videojs in your webpack config file:

 ```javascript
 {